opengaming/osgameclones/.github/ISSUE_TEMPLATE/add-game-template.md

 ---

 <!--
 Adding a new game?

+It might be added already!
+Go to https://osgameclones.com/ and use the filter box!

 Try the web forms here:

 - Game: <https://osgameclones.com/add_game.html>
 - Add original game: <https://osgameclones.com/add_original.html>